 One interesting way to approximate the integrals is to use the Bayes-Hermite quadrature (O'Hagan, 1991), which is based of fitting a Gaussian process regression model to the non-linear functions on finite set of training points.
 This approach is used in the Gaussian process filter of Deisenroth et al. (2009).
-It is also possible to approximate the integrals by Monte Carlo integration, which is the approach used in Monte Carlo Kalman Filter (MCKF) of Kotecha and Djuric (2003).
+It is also possible to approximate the integrals by Monte Carlo integration, which is the approach used in Monte Carlo Kalman Filter (MCKF).
+That idea can also be extended to non-Gaussian measurement models (Kotecha and Djuric, 2003).